 Assembly of the small STM32F042 interface (solder and top side view).
-Board size is 58x30mm.
+Board size is 70x25mm.

 The interface is "full speed USB2.0" grade.
 USB class selection between MIDI and RS-232 is made by a jumper near the USB socket (may be connected to a switch).
 The 5V supply is scaled down by a linear low drop regulator to 3.3V which supplies the complete board except the serial output driver (total current about 26-30 mA, depending on operating conditions).

-In RS-232 operation, a special setup mode can be activated.
-Here for the serial connectors baud rates 9600, 19200, 38400 ,57600, 115200, 230400 and 31250(=MIDI) are user configurable.
-New as of April 2017: The baud rate for each USB mode of operation (virtual COM port or MIDI) is configured individually.
+During RS-232 operation, a special setup mode can be activated.
+For the serial connectors baud rates 9600, 19200, 38400 ,57600, 115200, 230400 and 31250(=MIDI) are user configurable.
+The baud rate for each USB mode of operation (virtual COM port or MIDI) is configured individually.
 This way, the device may work as a data bridge between MIDI and RS-232 "worlds".
 Furthermore user specific USB Vid/Pid and MIDI messages to be triggered by pushbuttons or potentiometers are user configurable.
 The user setup is stored nonvolatile in the microcontroller flash.

 The module can be programmed with ST-LINK, which is connected to the pin array next to the USB connector.
 Alternatively but much less comfortably it can be programmed with the STM FlashLoader via the on board RS232 connector.
 Unfortunately the loader supports only USART1, which is not directly available because USB is mapped on these pins.
 A workaround is shown in the PDF construction manual.

 Alternatively a functionally equivalent device can be built on a Veroboard as a kind of shield (or better say "base board") for the STM32L053 Nucleo-64, for the STM32F411 Nucleo-64, for the STM32F446 Nucleo-64 or for the STM32L476 Nucleo-64 modules.